 - Repeat this process for all of your teeth.

-Plaque is a sticky, clear film which forms every day on teeth from food debris and bacteria.
+Plaque is a sticky, clear film that forms every day on teeth from food debris and bacteria.
 If plaque is not removed, it can lead to gum disease and cavities.
-Regular dental check ups, along with brushing and flossing every day, can help prevent plaque buildup on teeth.
+Regular dental checkups, along with brushing and flossing every day, can help prevent plaque buildup on teeth.
 In addition, avoiding sugary snacks and eating a balanced diet can help control plaque.